Apixaban

 Summary of the safety profile

-The safety of apixaban has been investigated in 7 Phase III clinical studies including more than 21,000 patients: more than 5,000 patients in VTEp studies, more than 11,000 patients in NVAF studies and more than 4,000 patients in the VTE treatment (VTEt) studies, for an average total exposure of 20 days, 1.7 years and 221 days respectively.
+In adults, the safety of apixaban has been investigated in 7 Phase III clinical studies including more than 21 000 patients: more than 5 000 patients in VTEp studies, more than 11 000 patients in NVAF studies and more than 4 000 patients in the VTE treatment (VTEt) studies, for an average total exposure of 20 days, 1.7 years and 221 days respectively.

-Common adverse reactions were haemorrhage, contusion, epistaxis, and haematoma.
+Common adverse reactions were haemorrhage, contusion, epistaxis, and haematoma (see the table below for adverse reaction profile and frequencies by indication).

 In the VTEp studies, in total, 11% of the patients treated with apixaban 2.5 mg twice daily experienced adverse reactions.
 The overall incidence of adverse reactions related to bleeding with apixaban was 10% in the apixaban vs enoxaparin studies.